 Innovation and technology are key elements in the Strategy 2019.
 We will use smart technology to facilitate water conservation.
-We have planned to implement Automatic Meter Reading (AMR) in appropriate, new public and private developments and aim to install about 460,000 smart water meters in the next ten years.
+We have planned to implement Automatic Meter Reading (AMR) in appropriate, new public and private developments and aim to install about 430,000 smart water meters for the period from 2021 to 2031.
 In addition to enabling automatic reading of water meters, AMR can provide customers with timely water consumption data and related information.
 The use of AMR can raise customers' awareness about water conservation and alert them of abnormal water consumption which may be caused by leakage in water mains inside their premises.
 Customers could then take early rectification action accordingly.